sushma9903/todo-hitl/README.md

 ---

-# 🤖 MCP AI Agent with LangGraph
+# 🤖 MCP AI Agent with Todo Planning & Human-in-the-Loop (LangGraph)

-An intelligent AI agent that connects to **Model Context Protocol (MCP)** servers, dynamically discovers tools, and maintains conversation memory using **LangGraph**.
+## 📌 Overview

+This project extends an existing **MCP + LangGraph AI agent** by adding:

+* **Structured Todo-style execution planning**
+* **Human-in-the-Loop (HITL) approval before tool execution**
+* **Deterministic, explainable control flow using LangGraph**

+The goal of this task is to ensure that **every tool invocation is deliberate, transparent, and human-approved**, making the agent safer, more controllable, and production-ready.

+This work builds directly on **Task 2**, which implemented a stable MCP-based AI agent with dynamic tool discovery and conversational memory.

 ---

-## 📋 Overview

-This project implements an AI agent that:

-* Connects to MCP servers via **STDIO transport**
-* Dynamically discovers and invokes tools based on user intent
-* Maintains full conversation history and context
-* Uses **LangGraph** for explicit state management
-* Supports weather queries, stock prices, and web search
+## 🎯 Objectives of This Task

+The assignment required the following:

+1. **Add a Todo List tool**
+   Generate a structured list of steps describing how the agent plans to solve the user’s query *before* executing tools.

+2. **Add Human-in-the-Loop control**
+   Pause execution and request explicit user approval before running any tool.
+   *(Bonus: request approval after plan generation and before tool execution.)*

+3. **Evaluate LangChain middleware**
+   Investigate `TodoListMiddleware` and Human-in-the-Loop middleware as referenced in the assignment.

+This repository demonstrates **all three**, with clear justification for architectural decisions.

 ---

-## 🏗️ Architecture
+## 🧠 High-Level Architecture

 ```
 ┌───────────────────────────────────────────────────────────┐